taliajmallo/rpgs/campaigns/End_Of_History/charsheet.md

 - Make: Create a temporary object of negligible Bulk, made of congealed magical substance.
 The object looks crude and artificial and is extremely fragile - it can't be used as a tool, weapon, or spell component.
 - Tidy: Color, clean, or soil an object of light Bulk or less.
 You can affect an object of 1 Bulk with 10 rounds of concentration, and a larger object a 1 minute per Bulk.

+#### Phase Bolt (Cantrip II)
+[Attack] [Cantrip] [Evocation] [Somatic] [Verbal] [>>] *Range* 30 feet; Targets 1 creature
+You point your finger and project a bolt of magical energy that stutters in and out of phase until it reaches the target.
+Make a ranged spell attack roll against your target's AC; if the target has any circumstance bonuses to AC (such as from a shield or cover), reduce that bonus by 2 for this attack.
+On a success, you deal 1d4 piercing damage plus your spellcasting ability modifier.
+On a critical success, the target takes double damage.
+*Heightened (+1)* The bolt's damage increases by 1d4.

 #### Color Spray (Spell I)
 [Illusion] [Incapacitation] [Visual] [Verbal] [Somatic] [>>]